-The following are official DSIA definitions that disambiguate the term "information architecture" as it applies to application user interface design.
+The following are draft DSIA definitions that disambiguate the term "information architecture" as it relates to application UI design.

 Information architects are known to provide architectural guidance and the blueprint for shaping application user interfaces and experience strategy.